metal-stack/metalctl/docs/metalctl_machine_delete.md

 ### Options

 ```
+      --bulk-output            prints results in a bulk at the end, the results are a list. default is printing results intermediately during delete, which causes single entities to be printed sequentially.
+  -f, --file string            filename of the create or update request in yaml format, or - for stdin.

+                               Example:
+                               $ metalctl machine describe machine-1 -o yaml > machine.yaml
+                               $ vi machine.yaml
+                               $ # either via stdin
+                               $ cat machine.yaml | metalctl machine delete -f -
+                               $ # or via file
+                               $ metalctl machine delete -f machine.yaml

   -h, --help                   help for delete
       --remove-from-database   remove given machine from the database, is only required for maintenance reasons [optional] (admin only).
 ```